MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-install-os.md

     Your servers will restart and this will take a few minutes.

 1. After the servers have restarted, use the option 15 in *SConfig* to launch the PowerShell session.
-Use of *SConfig* enables Internet Control Message Protocol (ICMP) response.

 1. Skip this step if you're deploying a single server.
     1. For a multi-node cluster, go to the first server of your cluster.
 Run the following command: